dfelinto/blender-manual/modeling/meshes/editing.rst

 as well as individual shortcut keys.

 Note that all the "transform precision/snap" keys (:kbd:`ctrl` and/or :kbd:`shift`)
-work also for all these advanced operations… However, most of them do not have :doc:`axis locking <3d_interaction/transform_control/axis_locking>` possibilities, and some of them do not take into account :doc:`pivot point <3d_interaction/transform_control/pivot_point>` and/or :doc:`transform orientation <3d_interaction/transform_control/transform_orientations>` either.
+work also for all these advanced operations...
+However, most of them do not have :doc:`axis locking <3d_interaction/transform_control/axis_locking>` possibilities, and some of them do not take into account :doc:`pivot point <3d_interaction/transform_control/pivot_point>` and/or :doc:`transform orientation <3d_interaction/transform_control/transform_orientations>` either.